vjavaly/vjavaly/README.md

-### I'm a data scientist, adjunct professor, advisor an mentor to startups
+### I'm a data scientist, adjunct professor, advisor and mentor to startups

 <!--
 **vjavaly/vjavaly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.